gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 A sample `workspace-dev.json` file is provided with this example.
 This file creates resources in Frankfurt region in multizone zone.
 A single zone sample file is available in **singlezone** directory.
 > Note: Please replace the values of the variables as per your project requirement.
-It's advisable to not to commit `workspace-dev.json` file.
+It is advisable to not to commit `workspace-dev.json` file in any
+> repository since it may contain sensitive information like password.

 ```json
 ...